tanisha1112/tanisha1112.github.io/_pages/blog.md

 author_profile: true
 excerpt: 'Words from the top of my head'
 header:
-  overlay_image:  "/images/1.jpg"
+  overlay_image:  "/images/5.jpg"
-  overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background caption:"Photo credits: Neena Sidhu"
+  overlay_filter: 0.1 # same as adding an opacity of 0.5 to a black background
+  caption: "Photo credits: Neena Sidhu"
 ---